This post was originally published on machinebuilding.net. Reprinted with permission.

 According to the HSE, a ‘manufacturer’ who is creating an assembly of machines is not responsible for the design of the individual machines and partly completed machines, provided the ‘manufacturer’ has checked that the equipment came with a DoC or Dol and adequate instructions (covering installation, operation, maintenance, etc.), is CE marked where appropriate, and is free from ‘obvious’ defects (the HSE gives the example of damaged or missing guards).

 Adding new machinery to old assemblies

-So far we have considered only new assemblies of machinery, but the HSE web page for In Situ Manufacture also addresses the question of assemblies comprising new and existing machinery – as might be the case when a line is being modified, upgraded or extended.
-Whether or not the whole assembly needs to be reassessed under the Machinery Directive will depend on ta number of factors, so the HSE directs readers to the European Commission’s official Guide to the Machinery Directive 2006/42/EC.
-However, the HSE’s new web page does state ‘where a new machine is added to an assembly you do not have to re-asses those other machines in the assembly which are not affected in any way.’
+So far, we have considered only new assemblies of machinery, but the HSE web page for In Situ Manufacture also addresses the question of assemblies comprising new and existing machinery ? as might be the case when a line is being modified, upgraded or extended.
+Whether or not the whole assembly needs to be reassessed under the Machinery Directive will depend on a number of factors, so the HSE directs readers to the European Commission’s official Guide to the Machinery Directive 2006/42/EC.
+However, the HSE’s new web page does state, ‘where a new machine is added to an assembly, you do not have to reassess those other machines in the assembly which are not affected in any way.’
 Having said that, bear in mind that employers have certain duties under the Provision and Use of Work Equipment Regulations (PUWER), which may have implications for older machinery whether or not it is being modified.

 © 2012 – 2022, Compliance inSight Consulting Inc.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.